 Saturday and Sunday performances are sold out.
 Please see our waiting-list policy for more information about walkup tickets.
 Tickets are still available for the CHRP gala, Friday, November 4.

-An ASL interpreter will be at each performance and post-show talk.
+An ASL interpreter will be at each post-show talk.

 Copresented with Chicago Human Rhythm Project and Chicago Humanities Festival

 Three musicians, one B-girl (Ephrat “Bounce” Asherie), and eight ace tap dancers of Dorrance Dance deliver an absorbing performance that twitches with invention on an electronic tap floor.
 Choreographer Michelle Dorrance’s let-it-all-hang-out style and locomotive foot speed have a contemporary physicality like nothing known before in tap and the polymath of sound from the electronic tap floor, created by collaborator Nicholas Young, transforms the whole stage into one instrument of immediate pleasure.

 ETM (“electronic tap music”): Double Down, a nod to electronic dance music in its energy and melody, matches Dorrance's and Young's kindred idiosyncracies to that of six other Dorrance hoofers, plus B-girl “Bounce” Asherie performing original soft shoe in sneakers.
 The acoustic music trio includes vocalist Aaron Marcellus and bassist Greg Richardson.
 Donovan Dorrance, a sibling and ensemble member, contributes original music and plays piano.

 These performances are supported by the John D. and Catherine T. MacArthur Foundation in celebration of the 35th anniversary of the MacArthur Fellows Program, recognizing exceptionally creative people, who inspire us all.

 Stick around after every performance for a conversation with MacArthur Genius Fellow Michelle Dorrance and members of her company.

 About the Artists